hamdaankhalidroot/LeftOverDesignProcess/FrontEnd.md

 - Wishlist Page (CRUD wishes, view a list of wishes available in all published items)

 ## Suppliers

 ### Un-Authenticated Scenes
-- Suppliers Landing Page ( A landing page more targetted for suppliers and stores )
+- Suppliers Landing Page ( A landing page more targetted for suppliers (grocery stores and food banks) )
   * An about section
   * Suppliers value proposition
   * links to signup, login, blogs, contact us